 NPA has participated in Poetry Out Loud for years.
 For Arny King, NPA History Instructor, it’s all about “the intersection between poetry and performance that is uniquely suited to NPA’s strengths in writing and the performing arts.”
 There is also long term benefit, as King points out: “The skills acquired from Poetry Out Loud contests pay dividends in college, the work force, and beyond.”

-NPA is proud of Acacia who is working hard to represent NPA and Humboldt County well when she competes at the State level in Sacramento on March 10.
+NPA is proud of Acacia worked hard to represent NPA and Humboldt County.

 Poetry Out Loud is an initiative of the National Endowment for the Arts, administered statewide by the California Arts Council.